schiette/Formit/README.md

 Small productivity plugins for Formit

 QuickRotate
-  - rotates the selection 90 degrees its origin
+  - rotates the selection 90 degrees around its center
   - ideal for placing furniture, assets, vegetation etc
   - tip: add a shortcut through preferences in Formit